Nova-UTD/Nova-UTD.github.io/fall-recruiting/dev-samples.md

 We're looking for efficient, cleanly written downsamplers that fulfill the requirements above.
 Everything else is up to you, including:
 - How many points to remove (this depends on your implementation, but it doesn't really matter to us),
-- How to select which points to remove (see requirement above),

-and so on.
-If it sounds crazy, **keep it simple**!
+- How to select which points to remove (see requirement above), and so on.
+Implementations that remove points systematically (i.e. uniformly in space, or based on a target feature like edges) will be scored higher than programs that remove points randomly.
+If this all sounds crazy, **keep it simple** and just submit something that works.

+## Evaluation process
+Submissions will be evaluated by a **blind panel** of developers on our team.
+That is, your submission will be anonymized before evaluation.
+This panel will score your code within the following categories using a 12-point scale:
+- **Efficacy:** Does your program work?
+Does it remove points systematically?
+(5 points)
+- **Clarity:** Is your code readable?
+Does it have a clear structure, with functions separated logically?
+(4 points)
+- **Efficiency:** Does your code have a reasonable runtime, or does it have excessive runtime complexity?
+(3 points)
+- **Creativity:** This is where our panel can recognize extra effort, unique approaches, and so on.
+(3 *bonus* points possibly)

 ## Notes and tips
 - You should be able to accomplish this with standard C++ libraries, but Boost is also perfectly welcome.
-- The input positions are in meters.
+- The input positions are in meters, though this is arbitrary.
 - You're welcome to accept additional parameters from the user or from a config file, but you can stick to hardcoded values as well.
 - The input pointcloud is a scan of an apartment from [this dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=laserregistration:apartment:home).
 - If you'd like to visualize your input and output pointclouds, [Paraview](https://www.paraview.org/) is a popular data visualiztion program that can do just that (and it handles CSV files easily).
 Not required, but could help.